Coping with rising health-care costs

 The headache that can't be cured with a pill.

 The health-care battle is being waged daily not only in Washington and the media, but also in homes and businesses throughout the U.S. Rising costs are forcing some Americans to choose between buying groceries and getting prescriptions filled.
 And some people even put off medical procedures to avoid exorbitant costs.
 What's more, corporations offering benefits to employees are being forced to reevaluate cost-sharing arrangements with their employees due to escalating expenses.
+Some people are now finding health insurance through the public exchanges set up under the Affordable Care Act.

 What can you do that may help keep your family financially fit and healthy?
 Here are some simple tips: